Voicelessness: Voiceless vowels and other sonorants

 Sonorants are sounds such as vowels and nasals that are voiced in most of the world's languages.
 However, in some languages sonorants may be voiceless, usually allophonically.
 For example, the Japanese word sukiyaki is pronounced [sɯ̥kijaki] and may sound like [skijaki] to an English speaker, but the lips can be seen to compress for the [ɯ̥].
 Something similar happens in English words like peculiar [pʰə̥ˈkj̊uːliɚ] and potato [pʰə̥ˈtʰeɪ̯ɾoʊ̯].

 Voiceless vowels are also an areal feature in languages of the American Southwest (like Hopi and Keres), the Great Basin (including all Numic languages), and the Great Plains, where they are present in Numic Comanche but also in Algonquian Cheyenne, and the Caddoan language Arikara.
+It also occurs in Woleaian, in contrast to the other Micronesian languages, which instead delete it outright.